Top 10 Best Sites

 Get to know your city.
 Find areas you feel comfortable in and places with like-minded clientele.

-If your introverted and the prospect of walking into a new bar or bookstore is nerve-racking, use the Internet to scope things out.
+If you’re introverted and the prospect of walking into a new bar or bookstore is nerve-racking, use the Internet to scope things out.
 Read Yelp reviews or check Facebook chatter to get a feel for a place.

 Being in a comfortable environment will make you feel more confident in approaching women for dating prospects or even just a new pal.